 As we noted at Gortyn, one of the Greek myths associated with that long lasting community was the story handed down from classical times of how the head of the Pantheon of the Greek Gods Zeus, abducted a beautiful Phoenician princess, Europa, after he had wooed her in the shape of a huge white bull on the seashore near modern day Lebanon.
 He then flew her to Crete and according to ancient Gortyn propagandists, it was near their citadel that he had his way with Europa and the result was Minos and two other earlier Minoan Kings.
 The story of the rape of Europa, like other Greek Myths associated with Crete, may have had some basis in reality, harking back to Cretan raids on Phoenicia.
 As a visitor to Agios Nikolaos and you move away from the lagoon towards the port area, you will come across a huge statue of Europa sitting on the back of a giant bull.
 On one of the stones near the Europa statue is the following statement… “Europe is my name I am the daughter of the Phoenician King Aginoras and mother of King Minos creator of the Minoan civilization.”

 Further along towards Kitroplateia Beach, is another large impressive statue called the Horn of Amalthea.
-Again this memorial reminds us of other sites that we passed on our drive across Crete the previous day.
+Again this memorial reminds us of other sites that we passed on our drive across Crete.
 On the previous day we passed Mt Ida not far from Phaistos where, according to local legend, Zeus was born to his mother Rhea and hidden in a cave on Mt Ida, to save him from his baby-eating father, Cronus.
 Apparently it was the milk that came from the goat called Amaltheia that nourished Zeus in his difficult early years.
 Unluckily during an incident when Zeus was playing with the goat, he broke its horn off.
 (Immortal Gods tend to not know their own strength!)
 To make up to the owner of the goat, Zeus blessed the goat horn so that the owner would find anything he desired in the horn.
 It became known as the Horn of Amaltheia or the Horn of Cornucopia.
 It was this legend that the artist used to generate his sculpture on the seafront of Agios Nikolaos.
 The circular frame at the base of the structure enables the visitor to take a great photo, pretending they are a part of the abundance represented by this Horn of Cornucopia.